A mortgage preapproval is useful in showing you what you can afford.

 On YELLOW, it's also important because it is required before you can visit or make an offer on any homes listed here.
 Sellers are able to set any preapproval threshold they desire.

 Having a preapproval helps both the buyer and seller because it prevents wasting time and resources on a home the buyer cannot afford.
-Plus, it helps keep sellers safe since they are letting people they don’t know into their home.
+Plus, it helps keep sellers safe since they are letting strangers into their home.

-Most people go to their bank or credit union for a mortgage preapproval since this is easy and familiar.
-Some professionals recommend shopping around and getting quotes from at least three different lenders, but we think the bank is adequate at least for a preapproval.
+Some professionals recommend shopping around and getting preapproval quotes from at least three different lenders.
+However, we think your bank is usually adequate for a preapproval.
 You will want to shop around when applying for your actual mortgage after your offer is accepted, however.

 The process for a preapproval is fairly straightforward.